joshrotenberg/italian-anki/.junie/guidelines.md

 2. **Project Structure**:
    - Deck files are organized by CEFR level (a1, a2, etc.) in the `decks/` directory
-   - Each deck file is a JSON file following the schema defined in `deck.schema.json`
+   - Each deck file is a TOML file following the schema requirements enforced by `validate.py`
-   - The `generate.py` script builds Anki decks from these JSON files
+   - The `generate.py` script builds Anki decks from these TOML files
-   - The `validate.py` script validates the JSON files against the schema
+   - The `validate.py` script validates the TOML files against the schema requirements

 ### Building Decks